EndfinityDev/EasyCMS/README.md

 7. Download the latest EasyCMS release from the `Releases` section in this GitHub repository
 8. Merge the `Assets` folder from the EasyCMS download with the `Assets` folder in your Unity project's directory
 # :blue_car: Usage
+While the guide below seems rather long, the process to making a basic working car can take approximately 5-10 minutes
 ## Car setup
 First, let's prepare the Automation car itself.
 Make sure your car does not use modded materials that do not support exporting
 * Remove the steering wheel and the seats.
 Car Mechanic Simulator adds its own